Bassaamm/MovieApp/README.md

 ## What is it ?

-A small movie website where you can `search` and `watch the details` about movies and `you can bookmark them  `
+A small movie website where you can `search` and `watch the details` about movies and `bookmark them`